Pins and needles feels like pricking, tingling or numbness on the skin.

 - drinking too much alcohol

-Treatment of pins and needles
+Treatment for pins and needles

-If you have temporary pins and needles, you can ease the symptoms by simply taking the pressure off the affected area.
+If you have temporary pins and needles, you can ease the symptoms by taking the pressure off the affected area.